dylian94/K8055-C-Sharp-Wrapper/README.md

 6. Add the DLL files to your project and change the associated property "Copy to Output Directory" to "Copy if newer" or "Copy always".
 7. Check the examples below to see how the DLL can be used.

-* Copying the DLL 4 times is needed to be able to connect to multiple devices at ones without having to open and close connections each time.
+\* Copying the dll file 4 times is needed to be able to connect to multiple devices at ones without having to open and close connections each time.

 ##Examples
 ###Connecting to devices